krieven/W3View/api-doc.md

 *setData(data: any)* - sets data and calls onSetData handler.

-*mergeData(data: Object)* - merges its argument into previously setted data and calls setData with result of merging as argument.

-*update()* - just calls setData with previously setted data as argument.

 *destroy()* - calls unmount if mounted, then calls onDestroy event handler and recursively destroys all DOM subtree of this instance (executes destroy on all mounted children).